gotoco/lowPowerFreeRtos/README.md

-Low Power and low memory sample application for STM32L152 chip
+Low Power and low memory sample application for STM32L15x series (best with STM32L152 Discovery and GCC)
 ================

 FreeRTOS port for STM32L152 uC with low power features